 Bournemouth University, Talbot Campus

 September: 1 year full-time (16 months with optional study exchange).
-January: 16 months full-time (18 months with optional study exchange) or 2 years part-time
+January: 16 months full-time (18 months with optional study exchange); 2 years with optional 30-week work placement or 2 years part-time

 Association for Project Management (APM)